bowoan01/profile_devgenfour/PRD.md

 * Hero section with headline:
   *“We build digital products that empower your business.”*
-* CTA: **“Let’s Work Together”** → leads to Contact page.
+* CTA: **“Let’s Work Together”** → leads to the Contact page.
-* Showcase of 3–4 top projects.
+* Display of 3–4 featured projects.
 * Optional client testimonials.
 * Core values: Quality, Collaboration, Innovation.

 ### 2. About Us

 * Company background and timeline.
-* Leadership or team overview.
+* Leadership or team profiles.
 * Core values and mission statement.

 ### 3. Services